Run GitLab Runner in a container

 (...)

-In short, the gitlab-runner part of the command is replaced with docker run [docker options] gitlab/gitlab-runner, while the rest of the command stays as it is described in the register documentation.
-The only difference is that the gitlab-runner command is executed inside of a Docker container.
+The rest of the command stays as described in the register documentation.
+The only difference is that the gitlab-runner command runs in a Docker container.

 Install the Docker image and start the container